ONEcampaign/oda_reader/README.md

 dac1_data = download_dac1(pre_process=True, dotstat_codes=False)
 ```

-### 2. Downloading DAC2a Data
+### Downloading DAC2a Data

-The `download_dac2a()` function allows you to download DAC2a data.
-It accepts a few different
+The `download_dac2a()` function allows you to download DAC2a data from the data-explorer API.
-arguments:
+It accepts a few different arguments:

 - `start_year`: An integer like `2018`, specifying the starting year for the data.
   This parameter is optional - if not provided, the starting date for the dataset is used.